schellenberg/computerscience30/docs/_sources/oop/overview.rst.txt

 More Demos
 -----------------

-- Button (displays and handles clicks)
+- Button (displays and handles clicks -- create a class that allows you to draw buttons on the screen.
+Have the constructor take in values for the buttons x, y, width and height)
 - Stickman (displays, moves, followsMouse, eats, bounceAround)
+    - now use that to show multiple Stickmen on the screen, possibly doing different things
 - Ball (displays, moves)
+    - multiple instances
-    - multiple instances -- basic collision detection and handling
+    - try this: basic collision detection and handling
 - Timer (start, pause, resume, setWaitTime)
+    - now use that to show multiple Stickmen on the screen, possibly doing different things
 - Bubble (display, bubbleUpToTop)
+    - Create a bubble class that sends bubbles soaring upwards, but that cannot go up beyond the top of the screen.
+Find an image online and make them display as that image.
+Their movement upwards should be bubble-ish (so it should move side to side as well as floating upwards)